its-tushar-bit/sonatype-firewall-extension/insight-brain-tenancy/readme.md

 Getting to our solution requires understanding two things:

-1. There are only two entry points* for code to be executed.
-A http request (which comes through `TenantUrlFilter`) or a quartz job (which will go through `TenantContextJobListener`).
-These are the only two places that actually need to change/set the tenant.
-Both of these entry points are under our direct control and are therefore trusted.
+1. There are three entry points[1] for code to be executed.
+A http request (which comes through `TenantUrlFilter`), an admin http request (which comes through `AdminTenantFilter`[2]) or a quartz job (which will go through `TenantContextJobListener`).
+These are the only places that actually need to change/set the tenant.
+These entry points are under our direct control and are therefore trusted.
 2. Its not actually setting the tenant we need to secure.
 What we actually want to do is ensure that a request or job for TenantA can never read or update data from TenantB.
 We also control the access to the database and file system, and both of those routes must call `getTenant()` before they can get data for that specific tenant.
 So actually it is `getTenant()` where we need to do the check/validation.

-* _There are likely other entry points that haven't yet been explored.
+[1] _There are likely other entry points that haven't yet been explored.
 For example, integrations like SCM and JIRA._

+[2] _Admin requests pass through the TenantUrlFilter (sets tenant based on url slug) and then subsequently the AdminTenantFilter (sets tenant based on path param).
+This ensures that all requests have a tenant set and not just those that are under /admin/.
+This is needed to ensure that the healthcheck endpoints which are at the root also have a tenant set_

 ### Approach